You can help protect San Francisco Bay and local creeks every time you use a drop of water in or around your home.

 Toilets are not trashcans!
 Cotton swabs, dental floss, cat litter, wet wipes, sanitary products, and toys should not be flushed— even if the packaging says it’s okay.
 They can cause sewer backups into your house, onto streets or into creeks.
 Read about the new law that requires correct labeling for wet wipes.

-When we clean out our medicine cabinet we bring unwanted medications to a drop off location in town.
-We never flush them down sinks or toilets or put them in the trash.
+Cleaning out your medicine cabinet?
+Bring unwanted medications to a drop off location in town.
+Never flush them down sinks or toilets or put them in the trash.

-“Have you ever cleaned up a backed up sink?
-Not fun!
-Keep grease and cooking oil out of sink drains, garbage disposals and toilets.
-Contact your local waste hauler for proper disposal options”
+Keep your kitchen sink and other pipes flowing freely by making sure grease and cooking oil are kept out of sink drains, garbage disposals and toilets.
+Contact your local waste hauler for proper disposal options.